dmitryyagodin/freecodecamp_projects/Front End Libraries/React/my-fcc-app/README.md

   }
   render() {
     return (
+      // while in stateless functional components to access props you'd use {props.tempPassword},
+      // to access props within the (stateful?) class component use "this.props.<..>"
         <div>
-            // to access props within class component use this.props.
             <p>Your password is: {this.props.tempPassword}</p>
         </div>
     );